Harshal-Dongare/Harshal-Dongare/README.md

 <p align="left"><b>About Me:</b><br>
 I am a former Frontend Developer with a strong foundation in HTML, CSS, JavaScript, and React.
-Currently, I am transitioning into the field of Data Analytics, learning Python, SQL, and data visualization tools to enhance my problem-solving skills and uncover insights from data.
+Currently, I am transitioning into the field of Data Analytics, learning Python, SQL, Power BI, and Excel to uncover insights from data.
 </p>
 <ul>
   <li>Passionate about building intuitive user interfaces and solving real-world problems with data-driven approaches.</li>